Table of contents

 Software engineering - is specification important?

 Recently during my daily work, I started to think about software specifications.
-The development world is living in the agile era and is even more aggressive with dead and quality.
+The development world is living in the agile era and is even more aggressive with deadlines and quality.

-There are two extreme scenarios which we can begin with, the first is a team where developers don’t have documentation at all.
-The second is poor documentation, which means that developers usually have something to guide them when coding, but a lot of questions appear during the development process.
+There are two extreme scenarios we can begin with.
+The first is a team where developers don’t have documentation at all.
+The second is poor documentation, which means that developers usually have something to guide them when coding, but many questions appear during the development process.

 The best scenario is obviously to have a great document with all the details needed and no change requests from our customers.
-This is impossible to have.
-Requirements lead to the necessity of the software, do your client understand that?
-Programmers often hear “But it is simply, you can do it in 5 minutes”.
+This is impossible to achieve.
+Requirements lead to the necessity of the software.
+Does your client understand that?
+Programmers often hear “But it is simple, you can do it in 5 minutes”.

 Understanding the requirements of a problem is among the most difficult tasks that face a software engineer.